Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Revealed Preference Algorithm and Regret Guarantees

 \subsection{Revealed Preference Algorithm}

-In this section, we present a revealed preference algorithm to dynamically update the prices of the goods in the market solely based on observations of user consumption.
-In particular, we devise a pricing policy $\ppi = (\pi_1, \ldots, \pi_n)$ that sets a sequence of prices $\p^1, \ldots, \p^n$ such that the pricing decision at each step only depends on the observed history of user consumption at the previous steps, i.e., $\p^t = \pi_t(\{ \x_{t'} \}_{t' = 1}^{t-1})$, where the allocations $\x_t$ are given by the optimal solutions to Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} given the price vector $\p^t$.
-Our algorithm adjusts the prices in the market when a user arrives based on whether the previous arriving user consumed more or less than their respective market share of each good.
-In particular, the price of a good $j$ is increased (decreased) if the previous arriving user consumed more (less) than the average good capacity $d_j = \frac{c_j}{n}$ units of good $j$.
+In this section, we present an algorithm to dynamically update the prices of the goods solely based on observations of user consumption.
+We term this algorithm as one based on revealed preferences, as the \emph{only} information this algorithm relies on to make pricing decisions is users' revealed preferences, in contrast to Algorithm~\ref{alg:AlgoProbKnownDiscrete}, which additionally requires knowledge of the distribution $\D$.
+In particular, we devise a pricing policy $\ppi = (\pi_1, \ldots, \pi_n)$ that sets a sequence of prices $\p^1, \ldots, \p^n$ such that the pricing decision at each step only depends on the observed history of user consumption at the previous steps, i.e., $\p^t = \pi_t(\{ \x_{t'} \}_{t' = 1}^{t-1})$, where the allocations $\x_t$ are given by the solutions to Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} given the price $\p^t$.
+Our algorithm adjusts market prices when a user arrives based on whether the previous user consumed more or less than their market share of each good.
+In particular, the price of a good $j$ is increased (decreased) if the previous user consumed more (less) than the average good capacity $d_j = \frac{c_j}{n}$ units of good $j$.
 The prices are updated using a step size $\gamma_t$.
-This process of updating the prices based on the observed optimal consumption of users is presented formally in Algorithm~\ref{alg:PrivacyPreserving}.
+This process of updating the prices is presented formally in Algorithm~\ref{alg:PrivacyPreserving}.

+A few comments about Algorithm~\ref{alg:PrivacyPreserving} are in order.
+First, Algorithm~\ref{alg:PrivacyPreserving} is akin to several revealed preference approaches in the literature~\citep{roth2016watch,ji2018social}.
+However, unlike prior approaches focusing on quasi-linear utilities, Algorithm~\ref{alg:PrivacyPreserving} applies when users are budget-constrained, as in Fisher markets.
+Further, unlike much of the literature in online resource allocation that involves hidden-price mechanisms, wherein a central planner decides an allocation for each user after observing their attributes, Algorithm~\ref{alg:PrivacyPreserving} involves a posted-price mechanism.
+Consequently, since Algorithm~\ref{alg:PrivacyPreserving} relies on users' revealed preferences, the price update step does not require any information on users' budgets and utilities and thus preserves user privacy.